 What’s the issue?

-There are numerous government policies, EU directives and national legislation that aim to effectively manage Ireland’s marine environment in a sustainable way.
+Within this space we must ensure biodiversity can be protected and thrive in clean and healthy waters, alongside human use of the space, including offshore renewable energy, recreation and food production.
+There are numerous government policies, EU directives, international commitments and national legislation that aim to effectively manage Ireland’s marine environment in a sustainable way.
 However, to date, none of these instruments are leading to the desired outcomes of healthy, productive and resilient seas.

 In 2021, Ireland’s marine planning system was overhauled through the establishment of a new framework guided by the National Marine Planning Framework (NMPF) (Ireland’s first Maritime Spatial Plan) and supporting legislation (The Maritime Area Planning Act 2021).

 The new planning system establishes an overarching policy framework and new consent regime for the maritime area.
-However, the plan and supporting legislation has been heavily critisised by e-NGOs for failing to implement specific articles and objectives of the EU MSP Directive.
+However, the plan and supporting legislation has been heavily criticised by e-NGOs for failing to implement specific articles and objectives of the EU Marine Spatial Planning (MSP) Directive.

-In terms of marine protection, Ireland has only designated a mere 8.3% of our maritime area as Marine Protected Areas.
-The level of meaningful protection is even less than 8.3% given the absence of management plans for these protected sites.
+In terms of marine protection, Ireland has only designated barely 9% of our vast maritime area as Marine Protected Areas, in the form of Special Areas of Conservation (SACs) and Special Protection Areas (SPAs).
+The level of meaningful protection is even less than this, given the absence of management plans for these protected sites, which may be protected on paper only.
 There is also no legal mechanism for implementing protected sites beyond our territorial waters, meaning that many habitats and species are left without any form of legal protection.

 Ireland is also failing to meet a number of indicators for healthy seas through the EU Marine Strategy Framework Directive (MSFD).
-The most recent assessment of Good Environmental Status (GES) found that only six out of 11 descriptors were meeting criteria for GES, and many of the descriptors were deemed by SWAN to have been presented in an optimistic way.
+The most recent assessment of Good Environmental Status (GES) found that only six out of 11 descriptors were meeting criteria for GES.
+SWAN voiced concerns about many of the results and data deficiency, with many criteria unable to be assessed.

-The lack of an effective marine spatial plan, low levels of marine protection and an optimistic view that Ireland’s seas are in a relatively healthy state has an impact on the entire marine management system.
-Additional pressures such as offshore renewable energy infrastructure will be applied in the absence of effective protection, strategic planning and a true assessment of the carrying capacity of the system.
+The lack of an effective marine spatial plan, low levels of effective marine protection and lack of data to properly determine the health of Ireland’s seas all have an impact on the entire marine management system.
+Effective management, strategic planning and a true assessment of the carrying capacity of the system are required as Ireland’s marine area comes under increasing pressure from climate change and anthropogenic use.

 What needs to change?